Awards and Honors

 Dr. Gary Steinberg Receives 2017 Smithsonian Ingenuity Award

-The Smithsonian Institution's 2017 American Ingenuity Award for Life Sciences has been awarded to Stanford Department of Neurosurgery's Chairman, Dr. Gary K. Steinberg.
+The Smithsonian Institution's 2017 American Ingenuity Award for Life Sciences has been awarded to Stanford Department of Neurosurgery's former Chair, Dr. Gary K. Steinberg.

 More from The Smithsonian: